ni/nilrt/README.txt

     MACHINE=xilinx-zynq ./nibb.sh configure xilinx-zynq

+If MACHINE is ommitted, the available machines will be printed.

 This will result in a file "env-$CURRENT_BRANCH-$MACHINE" that contains the requisit environment variables to tell the bitbake/OE system about the machine you are building for.
-It will be symlinked to env-nibb.

 At this point, you can build the python packages for your machine with

-    . env-nibb
+    . env-$BRANCH-$MACHINE
     bitbake python

 The resulting images (ipk files that can be installed through opkg) exist